 Professor of Social and Administrative Pharmacy, College of Pharmacy, Qatar University, Qatar

-Alian A. Alrasheedy, PhD is Vice-Dean, Quality and Development of the College of Pharmacy, Qassim University, Saudi Arabia.
-Alian A. Alrasheedy graduated with a Bachelor of Pharmacy from King Saud University, Riyadh, Saudi Arabia.
-He also holds the degrees of Master of Pharmacy (Clinical Pharmacy) and Doctor of Philosophy (Pharmacy Practice) from Universiti Sains Malaysia.
-Dr. Alrasheedy was certified in 2011 as a pharmacotherapy specialist by the American Board of Pharmacy Specialties.
-He is currently the Vice-Dean (Quality and Development) at the College of Pharmacy, Qassim University, Saudi Arabia.
-His research interests include the quality use of medicines, pharmaceutical policy, medication safety, pharmacy education and evidence-based pharmacotherapy.
-To date, he has published more than 35 articles in peer-reviewed journals including Expert Review of Anti-infective therapy, Health Policy, Journal of Community Health, Springer Journal of Public Health, American Journal of Pharmaceutical Education, International of Pharmaceutical Policy and Practice, Journal of Pharmaceutical Health Services Research and Sage Open Medicine.
-In addition, he has presented at prestigious conferences in several countries.
-He is serving as a reviewer for several international journals in the field of Pharmacy, Medicine and Public Health including BMJ Open, Health Expectations and Sage Open Medicine
+Dr. Alrasheedy is currently the Dean of Unaizah College of Pharmacy, Qassim University, Saudi Arabia.
+He graduated with a Bachelor of Pharmacy (Hons) from King Saud University, Riyadh, Saudi Arabia.
+He obtained his Master of Pharmacy (Clinical Pharmacy) and PhD (Pharmacy Practice) from Universiti Sains Malaysia.
+Dr. Alrasheedy is certified in 2011 as a pharmacotherapy specialist by the American Board of Pharmacy Specialties.
+Previously, he was the Vice-Dean (Quality and Development) at College of Pharmacy, Qassim University, Saudi Arabia.
+His research interests include the quality use of medicines, pharmaceutical policy, medication safety, Pharmacy education and evidence-based practice.
+To date, he has published more than 40 articles in scientific and professional journals and authored/co-authored a couple of book chapters.
+In addition, he has presented at several prestigious conferences.
+He is serving as a reviewer for several international journals in the field of Pharmacy, Medicine and Public Health.

 Albert I Wertheimer is a professor of pharmacy economics at Nova Southeastern University (NSU) in Fort Lauderdale, Florida, USA.
 Previously, he was a professor at Temple University, and at the University of Minnesota, and the Dean at the Philadelphia College of Pharmacy.
 He earned his pharmacy degree at the University of Buffalo, his MBA at the State University of New York at Buffalo, and his PhD from Purdue University.
 He was also a postdoctoral fellow in the Social Medicine Department of St. Thomas’ Hospital Medical School, University of London.He is the author or co-author of 35 books, many book chapters and about 430 articles in scientific and professional journals.
 He is the editor of the Journal of Pharmaceutical Health Services Research.
 He has advised 90 PhD graduates and more than that number of Masters degree students.
 In addition, he has been the advisor of about 15 postdoctoral research fellows.